Jayanithu/readmi/README.md

 If a model is not available:

 - ReadMI will automatically try the next available model
-- Check available models: `readmi models`
+- Select a different model: `readmi config model`
 - Ensure your API key has access to Gemini models

 ## Contributing